Veteran Loans

 • 6 years in the Guard or Reserve, or 90 days under Title 32 orders (at least 30 of those days must be served consecutively)

-Lenders like BluEleven can help obtain your Certificate of Eligibility (COE), a formal document issued by the VA that confirms you meet the guidelines.
+BluEleven can help obtain your Certificate of Eligibility (COE), a formal document issued by the VA that confirms you meet the guidelines.
 Veterans don’t need to get this document before starting the home loan process.

 Veterans need to meet both VA and lender guidelines related to things like credit score, debt-to-income ratio and more.